nicfel/Reassortment-Tutorial/README.md

 </figure>

 ## Run the xml
 Next, open `BEAST` and run the xml.
-This should take about 15-20 minutes.
+This should take somwhere in the order of= 15-20 minutes.
 Alternative, the folder `precooked_runs` contains the log files of the run.

 ## Inspect the run in Tracer
 Next, we have to check whether everything converged.
 To do so, we can opern the program Tracer and load the `*.log` file.
 All ESS values should optimally be above 200.